-Full Members: Chilton, Conn, Cornwall, Dufour, Faust, Hardy, Kang, Lado, MacDonald, Maurer, Reddy, Reynolds, Schneider, Thomas, Urbatsch, Webster, Williams Associate Members: Lee, Pelley, Pruitt, K., Rumbaugh
+Full Members: Bobulescu, Chilton, Cornwall, Dufour, Faust, Ganapathy, Hardy, Kang, Karamyshev, Lado, MacDonald, Maurer, Nandana, Palle, Reddy, Reynolds, Schneider, Thomas, Tripathi, Urbatsch, Williams Associate Members: Cuello, Islam, Lakshmanaswamy, Liang, Pelley, Pruitt, K., Rumbaugh Adjunct Members: Pruitt

 Biochemistry, Cellular and Molecular Biology will prepare students for careers in biochemistry, cellular, developmental, and molecular biology.
 Employment opportunities for graduates include traditional university professorships, positions in the biotechnology industry, and governmental appointments.
-The curriculum centers around four courses: the GSBS core courses Genes, Molecules, Cells, and Advanced Cell Biology.
+The curriculum centers around five courses: the three GSBS core courses (Genes, Molecules, Cells) and the two advanced courses (Advanced Cell Biology and Advanced Protein Biochemistry).
 During the first year of study, the student will progress through a minimum of three laboratory rotations in order to determine his or her research interest.
-Dissertation topics can be pursued in the following areas: regulation of gene expression, RNA processing, cell cycle, cell and molecular biology of intercellular communication, regulation and function of the actin and microtubule cytoskeleton, cell and molecular biology of stem cells, embryo implantation, molecular mechanisms of epididymal sperm function, proliferation and differentiation of gonadal cells, molecular basis of gamete interactions, molecular regulation of ovarian development and function, development and regeneration of the nervous system, genetics of human cancer and congenital human disorders, diagnosis and treatment of human cancer, morphogenesis, developmental genetics, embryonic development, cellular genetics, cell biology of epithelia, immune privilege and transplantation, molecular mechanisms of ABC transporters in cholesterol homeostasis and multidrug resistance of cancer cells, mechanisms of hormone action, biochemistry of neoplasia, biochemistry of membranes, mechanisms of enzyme action, and protein amyloidogenesis.
+Dissertation topics can be pursued in the following areas: regulation of gene expression, RNA processing, cell cycle, cell and molecular biology of intercellular communication, regulation and function of the actin and microtubule cytoskeleton, cell and molecular biology of stem cells, embryo implantation, molecular mechanisms of epididymal sperm function, proliferation and differentiation of gonadal cells, molecular basis of gamete interactions, molecular regulation of ovarian development and function, development and regeneration of the nervous system, genetics of human cancer and congenital human disorders, diagnosis and treatment of human cancer, morphogenesis, developmental genetics, embryonic development, cellular genetics, cell biology of epithelia, immune privilege and transplantation, molecular mechanisms of ABC transporters in cholesterol homeostasis and multidrug resistance of cancer cells, aging, neurodegenerative diseases, oxidative stress, neurogenetics, mechanisms of hormone action, biochemistry of neoplasia, biochemistry of membranes, mechanisms of enzyme action, molecular mechanisms of human diseases, translational regulation, RNA and protein quality control, protein interactions in health and diseased, molecular aspects of the communication between colonic bacteria and the host, ketogenesis in colon and its relevance to colitis and colon cancer, amino acid transporters in inflammation and cancer, the ironoverload disease hemochromatosis as a risk factor for cancer and metastasis, and protein amyloidogenesis.